 - Greek Salad Dressing

-If you've never made French Salad Dressing before, try this recipe!
-Full of flavor, tangy and creamy.
-This is my favorite creamy salad dressing recipe, made in 2 easy steps.
+If you've never made French Salad Dressing before, you've got to try this recipe!
+Full of flavor, easy to make, tangy and creamy.
+This is my favorite salad dressing and dip recipe, made in 2 easy steps.
+You'll never buy Kraft dressing again!
 Bon Appetit! Приятного аппетита!

 Ingredients